openshift-service-mesh/federation/examples/README.md

 ### Trust model

 Currently, mesh federation does not work for meshes using different root certificates, but this is on the roadmap.
-For different roots and trust domains use SPIRE.
+For different roots and trust domains use SPIRE and follow this [instruction](spire/README.md).

 Download tools for certificate generation:
 ```shell